 Assistant Professor - Engineering Systems and Management

 There he fulfilled the role of environmental manager for Air Liquide's worldwide fleet of production facilities and also served as a technical policy advocate for the European Union Emissions Trading Scheme and Integrated Pollution Prevention & Control directives as applied to best available techniques in the design and operation of hydrogen and syngas production facilities.
-Since joining MI, he has focused ont he large-scale penetration of variable energy resources in the power and has maintained active contributions in the MIT Future of the Electricity Grid study, the IEEE Control Systems Society, and the MIT-MI initiative.
+Since joining Masdar Institute, he has focused on the large-scale penetration of variable energy resources in the power and has maintained active contributions in the MIT Future of the Electricity Grid study, the IEEE Control Systems Society, and the MIT-Masdar Institute initiative.

 Dr. Farid's currently teaches: